 These easy Chocolate Brownies are my “go to” brownies recipe.
-No fuss, made from scratch, requires just one bowl, a wooden spoon and 5 minutes.
-It’s fudgey, moist, tender and very chocolatey.
+Made with melted chocolate, these are no fuss, made from scratch, requires just one bowl, a wooden spoons.
+Fudgy, moist, tender and very chocolatey.

 Choose how gooey you want them, just follow the bake times and my “toothpick smearing” test.
 And trust me – this recipe is extremely forgiving, it is very hard to go wrong!